 5. Yamaha Clavinova Digital Pianos can be Self-Assembled

 Yamaha Clavinovas are one of the most popular digital pianos in the United States.
 They’re also one of the easiest pianos to surprise families with for the holidays!
 These are some of the best sellers during the holidays (and they usually sell out in the first week or two of December, so order yours today!).
-You can wrap the box and assemble it after the family has opened the big box, or you can assemble the Clavinova and hide it in a secret room (or wrap it next to the tree) so your family can enjoy the digital piano on Christmas morning.
+You can wrap the box and assemble it after the family has opened the big box, or you can have the Piano Gallery Delivery Team assemble your Clavinova and hide it in a secret room (or wrap it next to the tree) so your family can enjoy the digital piano on Christmas morning.
+These digital pianos are also relatively light, easily moved by a two-person team, which means it can be easily placed next to your tree and later moved to it’s “forever” position elsewhere in your home.

 6. Make a Puzzle